Inklingo

 potencial

-Use this to describe a possibility that exists now but may or may not happen in the future, often in the context of risks or opportunities.
+Use this to describe a possible outcome or result that exists now but may or may not happen in the future.

 A simple illustration of a small brown seed resting in dark earth, with a faint green outline indicating the plant that will grow from it.